Ankushsph/Ankushsph/README.md

-# Hi 👋!
+# Hi!
 My name is Ankush!

 ## 👨‍💻 About Me:

-🌱 Currently exploring **Generative AI** and advanced machine learning techniques.
+ Currently exploring **Generative AI** and advanced machine learning techniques.
-🔧 I am proficient in **Machine Learning, Deep Learning, NLP, and Computer Vision**.
+ I am proficient in **Machine Learning, Deep Learning, NLP, and Computer Vision**.
-💻 Skilled in **full-stack development** with a focus on the **MERN stack** (MongoDB, Express.js, React, Node.js).
+ Skilled in **full-stack development** with a focus on the **MERN stack** (MongoDB, Express.js, React, Node.js).
-🎨 Check out my projects on [GitHub](https://github.com/Ankushsph) 📧 Reach me on [LinkedIn](https://www.linkedin.com/in/ankush-n-161256302/)
-📄 Know more about my experience and projects!
+ Check out my projects on [GitHub](https://github.com/Ankushsph) 📧 Reach me on [LinkedIn](https://www.linkedin.com/in/ankush-n-161256302/) Know more about my experience and projects!

 ---